gimlet-io/gimlet-documentation/src/pages/blog/streamlit-deployment-https-social-auth.md

     git \
     && rm -rf /var/lib/apt/lists/*

-# Copies everything from the root directory to the working directory of the container.
-This command doesn't follow Docker best practices, use this only for development environments.
+# Copies everything from the project's root directory to the working directory of the container.
-# When you use COPY this way, make sure there's a .dockerignore file in your root folder that has .env listed.
+# Make sure there's a .dockerignore file in your root folder that lists all files that contains credentials, like a .env file.
 COPY . .

 # Installs Python packages listed in the requirements.txt.